FBI, BCA investigating in-custody death of man in south Minneapolis

 The incident was streamed on Facebook Live, where the archived footage had been watched 33,000 times as of Tuesday morning.
 Activists and community members say the video casts doubt on the police’s account and raises questions about whether their aggressive takedown of the man resulted in his death.

-The video captures the scene from behind a police SUV, showing an unidentified officer kneeling on the man’s neck and ignoring his protests that he couldn’t breathe.
+The video captures the scene from behind a police SUV, showing the man laying face down on the ground, repeatedly telling police he couldn’t breathe as they held him down.

 “Please, please, please I can’t breathe.
 Please, man,” the man is heard telling the officer, his voice sounding strained.